hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - encode the malicious portion of the link to the site in HEX (or other encoding methods)
   - prevention: 1) sanitize user input; 2) limit use of user-provided data; 3) utilize the content security policy
   - preventive measures: 1) client-side scripts on a per-domain basis; 2) contextual output encoding/escaping
-  - exploit website vulnerability by injecting scripts that will run at client’s side.
+  - exploit website vulnerability by injecting scripts that will run at client's side.
   - an attack where code is injected into a database (server)
   - a client-side vulnerability that targets other application users
+  - inject malicious code (usually malicious links) into a database
+  - used to <span style="color: #bb6600;">redirect users</sapn> to websites where attackers can steal data from them

 - Buffer overflow